MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle.md

 In contrast, the UWP `Application` class has several activation-related lifecycle methods, including [OnLaunched](/uwp/api/windows.ui.xaml.application.onlaunched), [OnActivated](/uwp/api/windows.ui.xaml.application.onactivated), and [OnBackgroundActivated](/uwp/api/windows.ui.xaml.application.onbackgroundactivated).
 The `OnActivated` and `OnBackgroundActivated` methods are called when the app is activated.
 The `OnActivated` method is called when the app is activated by the user, and the `OnBackgroundActivated` method is called when the app is activated by the system.

-UWP's `Application` class also several lifecycle events: [Suspending](/uwp/api/windows.ui.xaml.application.suspending), [Resuming](/uwp/api/windows.ui.xaml.application.resuming), [EnteredBackground](/uwp/api/windows.ui.xaml.application.enteredbackground), and [LeavingBackground](/uwp/api/windows.ui.xaml.application.leavingbackground).
+UWP's `Application` class also has several lifecycle events: [Suspending](/uwp/api/windows.ui.xaml.application.suspending), [Resuming](/uwp/api/windows.ui.xaml.application.resuming), [EnteredBackground](/uwp/api/windows.ui.xaml.application.enteredbackground), and [LeavingBackground](/uwp/api/windows.ui.xaml.application.leavingbackground).
 The `Suspending` event is raised when the app is suspended, and the `Resuming` event is raised when the app is resumed.
 The `EnteredBackground` event is raised when the app enters the background, and the `LeavingBackground` event is raised when the app leaves the background.
 For a full explanation of UWP lifecycle events, see [Windows 10 UWP app lifecycle](/windows/uwp/launch-resume/app-lifecycle).

 If you are migrating a UWP app to Windows App SDK, you can use the [Application lifecycle functionality migration](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/applifecycle) guide to understand the differences between the UWP and Windows App SDK app lifecycles.